hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### Extra content in label and helper text

-The `Label` and `HelperText` contextual components used in the "field" are yielding their content.
-This means you can also pass structured content.
+The `Label` and `HelperText` contextual components used in the "field" yield their content, meaning you can also pass structured content.

 !!!
 Warning